 02 8627 8174

-If you’ve complained to the University, but are dissatisfied with the University’s response, and if your complaint is related to research funded by the Australian Research Council (ARC) or the National Health and Medical Research Council (NHMRC), you can request a review from the Australian Research Integrity Committee (ARIC).
+If you’re unhappy with the University’s response to a complaint which you have made, and your complaint was related to research funded by the Australian Research Council (ARC) or the National Health and Medical Research Council (NHMRC), you can request a review from the Australian Research Integrity Committee (ARIC).

 The Australian Code for the Responsible Conduct of Research has more information about research integrity.

-Contact us for advice on concerns regarding ethics and research conduct or if you are considering submitting a complaint.
+Contact us for advice regarding ethics and conducting research or if you’re considering submitting a complaint.